Why just watch the game when you can play one too? Give your guests plenty of reasons to cheer with our picks for the top five football party games.

-This drinking game will ensure everyone will stay engaged with what’s happening on the field and having a great time, even if they don’t normally care about football.
+This drinking game will ensure everyone stays engaged with what’s happening on the field and has a great time, even if they don’t normally care about football.
 The rules (based on how your team performs) are below.
-Just remember: Please drink responsibly and have a designated driver assigned before you start playing.
+Just remember: Please drink responsibly and assign a designated driver before you start playing.

 Take one swig of beer when:

 - The other team scores a field goal or a safety

 - The other team’s quarterback throws the ball over 50 yards

 - The other team opens up a 14-point lead

 - The other team gains ten yards or more

 - Your team’s running back fumbles the ball